-(For a complete list of the duties as stated in these policies of the Supervising Teacher or Principal, see Appendix F-2.)
+(For a complete list of the duties as stated in these policies of the Supervising Teacher see Appendix F-2.)

-Evaluation of Supervising Teacher or Principal
+Evaluation of Supervising Teacher

-It is the goal of the district that the Supervising Teacher or Principal (the most senior professional) be evaluated annually in order to provide guidance and direction to him/her in the performance of his/her assignment.
+It is the goal of the district that the Supervising Teacher be evaluated annually in order to provide guidance and direction to him/her in the performance of his/her assignment.
 Such evaluation shall be based on his/her job description, accomplishment of annual goals and performance objectives, and established evaluative criteria including staff, student and parent comments.